 A life cycle assessment according to ISO 14040/14044 is an instrument of environmental and sustainability management.
 Its aim is the comprehensive evaluation of the environmental impact of products and services.

-Life Cycle Assessment – in a nutshell:
+Life Cycle Assessment – definition

 A Life Cycle Assessment (LCA or Life Cycle Analysis) is a method to calculate the environmental impact of a product over its entire life-cycle.
 In this context, the term 'product' also includes services.

 Taking the entire product life-cycle into consideration – from resource extraction to production, use, and disposal – guarantees an integrated evaluation of all inputs and outputs, thus making sure negative environmental impacts aren't shifted to other life cycle phases of the product.

 The methodology is defined in the ISO 14040/14044 standard.
 For the analysis of the environmental impact all materials, resources and the energy used should be included.

 In literature and practice, there are various forms of life-cycle analysis, differing in scope, objective and products considered.
 All forms are subject to the same principles and methodologies, which are presented below.

 Types of Life Cycle Assessment

 - Screening LCA